trivett/portfolio/cv.md

 _July 2016 - Present_

-Developed an online booking platform for students seeking housing abroad.
+In my current role, I develop and manage an online booking platform for students seeking housing abroad.

-I worked on every level of the stack, including feature inception, design, implementation, automated testing, QA, deployment, and support for non-technical managers and admins.
+I work on every level of the stack, including feature inception, design, implementation, automated testing, QA, deployment, and support for non-technical managers and admins.

 Integrated the product with third-party services and APIs managed by hosing providers and management companies.
 I was often called upon to deal directly with business contacts in multiple countries.

 After about seven months of working solo, I brought on an apprentice developer, a recent bootcamp graduate.
 Transitioning from working in isolation to managing a team required organization and codified process.
 I instituted agile processes, strict guidelines for code review, dedicated time to refactor and improve test suites, and deployment planning for large releases.

-Re-worked legacy code and infrastructure inherited from an offshort dev shop.
+Part of my job involves re-working legacy code and infrastructure inherited from an offshore dev shop.
 Some of my earliest priorities were to create an SSL Certificate to serve the site securely and begin backing up business-critical data and assets.
 The former was achieved with Let's Encrypt.

 I took it upon myself to leverage third-party tools for monitoring, continuous integration, logging, and exception reporting.